sillsdev/web-languageforge/README.md

 ```

 When files change on the backend it will compile the changes automatically and now `ng serve` won't re-start every time.

+## Database
+The VS Code extension [Azure Cosmos DB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) can be used to inspect our Mongo DB.